anastasiagorovaya/anastasiagorovaya.github.io/blog/t1-git-blog.md

-##Git Chocolate??
+##Git Chocolate?
 # Intro to understanding Git
 ### May 27

 **Have you ever made a shopping list?**
-If your answer to this question is "yes" then you are more than half way to understanding what **version control** is!
+If your answer is "yes" then you are more than halfway to understanding what **version control** is!
 If you have never made a grocery shopping list, we are going to make one right now using git.

 Step 1.
 You take a blank piece of paper = You are initiating your first **git repository**